 Valued former and prospective US customers:

 Fervent Astronomy is a small business based in Canada.
 Fornax Mounts, of which we are the North American distributor, is a small business based in Hungary, part of the European Union.
 The Lacerta MGEN-3 is also made in Hungary.
 Astronomik is out of Germany, also in the EU.
-Most of our other brands feature products largely or entirely made in China.
+Most of our other brands feature products largely or entirely made in China (QHY).
 Or Taiwan, in the case of William Optics.
-We sell astronomy gear, but it is all imported as there’s no widespread domestic manufacturing of astronomy equipment in Canada.
-A lot of our sales are to the US as it’s a bigger consumer market.
+We sell astronomy gear, but it is all imported as there’s no widespread domestic manufacturing of astronomy equipment in North America.
+A lot of our sales are to the US as there's 10x as many people in the US as Canada.
 What that means is that we import, and we export.
 We have a ton of experience in this area, it’s core to the business.

 So:

 Tariffs.
-You have them now.
 What does that mean for you?
 Much has been made about tariffs over the last few months, and it’s become clear that there are varying levels of understanding regarding tariffs, so I am compelled to provide this article for clarity.

 Fornax has been developing and producing astronomical equipment for 20 years now.
 Our main focus is manufacturing astronomical mounts, but our range includes other astronomical auxiliary products.
 In addition to private projects we have been involved in such prestigious projects as the HAT (Hungarian Automated Telescope) project, one of the most successful projects in exo-planet exploration, or the BlackGem project.
 Our customers include Harvard and Princeton universities.
 Our mounts are used by many famous astrophotographers, and their award winning pictures taken with the help of our products stand as testament to the quality.